asc-csa/AlouetteApp/readme.md

         pip install -r requirements.txt
         python alouette.py

-The URL is [http://127.0.0.1:8888/scisat/)](http://127.0.0.1:8888/alouette/).
+This is the [local instance of the application](http://127.0.0.1:8888/alouette/).
 Separate installation instructions for the production version of the app are provided in "Alouette Production Installation Guide.docx".

 This application also requires a customized version of dash-core-components, without it the application will not meet Accessibility guidelines and may encounter errors when you attempt to run it.